kenkam/algorithms/README.md

 Implementation Notes
 --------------------

-Array of pointers was chosen in ``main.cpp`` for sorting algorithms instead of using standard library data structures to keep the algorithms themselves lightweight.
-Also, in the spirit of learning this served well as a reminder on how pointers worked.
+Array of pointers was chosen in ``main.cpp`` for sorting algorithms instead of using standard library data structures to keep the algorithms lightweight and to provide a reminder on how pointers work.

 Running
 -------